 This Indian standard (Part 4) was first published in 1983.
 This standard lays down the broad guidelines pertaining to operation of pumps for industrial application.

-This revision has been taken up to keep pace with the latest technological developments and practices followed in the pump industry.
-This revision incorporates:
+This revision has been brought to keep pace with the latest technological developments and practices followed in the pump industry.

+The following modifications have been incorporated to the revision of the standard:

 Table 1 and 3 has been modified; and